 As green architecture continues to flourish, so does the demand for LEED consultants.
 Leadership in Energy and Environmental Design (LEED) is an organization that grants certifications to buildings that use environmentally friendly components in their design.

-LEED Consultants work with building owners and their architects to provide insight throughout the building process.
+LEED Consultants work with building owners and architects to provide insight throughout the building process.
 From recommending the best green materials to use in an emerging design to how to incorporate renewable energy and other eco-friendly features, LEED consultants share their expert knowledge every step of the way.

 Once the project is complete, LEED consultants also help with the LEED certification process.